peleiden/pelutils/README.md

 ## Data Storage

 The DataStorage class is an augmentation of the dataclass that incluces save and load functionality.
+This simplifies saving data, as only save command has to be issued for all data, and it keeps type hinting when loading data compared to e.g. a dictionary.

 Currently works specifically with:

 - Numpy arrays (`numpy.ndarray`)
 - Torch tensors (`torch.Tensor`)
-- Any json serializable type - that is, it should be savable by json.dump All other data structures are pickled.
+- Any `json` serializable data (as determined by the `rapidjson` library)

+All other data is pickled.

 DataStorage classes must inherit from DataStorage and be annotated with `@dataclass`.

 It is further possible to give arguments to the class definition:

 - `json_name`: Name of the saved json file
 - `indent`: How many spaces to use for indenting in the json file

 Usage example:

 ```py
 @dataclass
 class ResultData(DataStorage, json_name="game.json", indent=4):